Reincarnation: Does Death Mean The End?

 Reincarnation Research

-Reincarnation is a widely known concept, but when we really start to think more deeply about it, and especially when we start reading scientifically documented cases of kids who seem to have memories of past lives, things get REALLY interesting.
+But when we really start to think more deeply about it, and especially when we start reading scientifically documented cases of kids who seem to have memories of past lives, things get REALLY interesting.

-One of the heaviest hitters in reincarnation research is Dr. Ian Stevenson, who spent over 40 years at the University of Virginia investigating cases of children remembering past lives.
+He spent over 40 years at the University of Virginia investigating cases of children remembering past lives.

 We’re talking about kids who spilled incredibly specific details about the people who they said they were in a past life.